 While assignments should be submitted in class or via eConetoga on the day they are due, if circumstances require that they be submitted outside a scheduled class, the following procedure should be followed:

-- Bring the hard copy of the assignment with an attached copy of the email you sent to the faculty member to the 4B reception area and submit into the Assignment Drop Box by the Administrative Assistant's desk.
+- Bring the hard copy of the assignment with an attached copy of the email you sent to the Faculty member to the 4B reception area and submit into the Assignment Drop Box by the Receptionist desk.